Moffefe/MycoBox/docs/zigbee.md

 The exact procedure depends on the device manufacturer.

-Typical smart plugs enter pairing mode after:
+Typical smart plugs may enter pairing mode after:

 * holding their button for several seconds,
 * performing a factory reset,
-* or following a specific power-cycle sequence.
+* following a specific power-cycle sequence.

 Consult the instructions supplied with the Zigbee device if necessary.

-The device should normally indicate pairing mode using a flashing LED.
+The device will usually indicate pairing mode using a flashing LED.

 ---